PhenomicAI/bascvi/README.md

 # scRNA Benchmarking with BAScVI and scMARK

-This repo contains everythign you need to benchmark how well your deep-learning architecture can align scRNA data.
+This repo contains everything you need to benchmark how well your deep-learning architecture can align scRNA data.
 Let's get started.

 ## Overview